 The Keep Australia Beautiful (KAB) Litter Report Scheme allows registered Litter Reporters to report littering or dumping of matter from a car, trailer or boat.

 To become a Litter Reporter simply register via the online form.
 To maintain your confidentiality, you will be assigned a number so that your name and address do not have to appear in the report.

 To make a report, access the online report form, download the smart phone app, or if you prefer, you can report via mailed reporting cards.

-When KAB WA receives your litter report, Authorised officers will investigate the complaint and take the appropriate action.
+When KAB receives your litter report, Authorised officers will investigate the complaint and take the appropriate action.
 An infringement of up to $500 may be issued for individuals or up to $2000 for companies.

 Now reporting is even easier